 How to nominate an instructor

-A list of all of the recipients of the DTA can be found on our Distinguished Teacher Award Recipients page.
+- Ensure that the instructor hasn't already received a DTA by visiting our Distinguished Teacher Award Recipients page.
 An instructor can only receive this award once.

 The following is a list of items that are often included in successful nomination letters.
 They are presented here as suggestions if these types of resources are available to you.
 You should also feel free to submit other materials that are not included on this list.